-Section 75 of the Consumer Credit Act 1974 applies when you buy goods or services that cost between £100 and £30,000 and pay for these with a credit card.
+Section 75 applies when you buy goods or services that cost between £100 and £30,000 and pay with a credit card.

-"The card provider is jointly liable with the retailer or service provider if the goods or services are faulty or not delivered," says David Black from financial analyst Defaqto.
+"The card provider is jointly liable with the retailer or service provider if the goods or services are faulty or not delivered," says a spokesman from financial analyst Defaqto.

 "This provides an additional layer of legal protection for consumers, and is a real benefit of paying by credit card, rather than by cheque or cash, for certain transactions."

-For example, if you paid for airline tickets with a credit card and the airline went bust, you would be covered under Section 75.
+For example, if you bought tickets direct from an airline with a credit card and the airline went bust, you would be covered under Section 75.

-"Each claim is assessed on a case-by-case basis,” says Doriena Koldenhof from the UK Cards Association.
+"Each claim is assessed on a case-by-case basis," says a spokeswoman from the UK Cards Association.

 "But if goods turn out be faulty or not fit for purpose, or if the company you bought from doesn’t deliver or goes bust, it’s worth making a claim."